Welcome to The Oaks Medical Centre

 Our Patient Participation Group is looking for new members and would love to hear from you, particularly from people currently under - represented on the group, such as those of working age or younger and those from minority ethnic backgrounds.
 Do you have an interest in how the surgery is run?
 Do you have any ideas for improvements?
 Meetings are held every two months.
 For more information please contact reception.

-If you have been requested to drop off a sample for testing please ensure you bring it into surgery before 12.00 p.m.
-If you bring them in after this time we will be unable to accept them.
+Samples can be accepted at any time of the day Monday - Thursday but if you are bringing a sample on a Friday please ensure we you drop the sample into surgery before 12 p.m.
+If you bring it in after this time we will be unable to accept it.

 Text Message RemindersIf we hold your correct mobile number a text message will be sent to confirm your appointment and a further reminder will be sent approximately 24 hours before your appointment.
 Unfortunately from time to time there may be issues beyond our control which mean you may not receive these messages.
 In this event we work as quickly as we can with our technology providers to rectify the problem but we would suggest that if you book an appointment please ensure that you write the details of the appointments down and if you do not receive a reminder text do still keep the appointment or if you no longer require the appointment contact reception to cancel the appointment giving as much notice as possible so we can offer the appointment to other patients.